rustielin/Blockchain-Notes/note3.md

 for users, depending on the wallet.
 This note is dedicated to various uses of Bitcoin wallets and how wallet cryptography keeps everyone safe.

-Bitcoin vs Gmail Address Creation {#bitcoin-vs-gmail-address-creation .unnumbered}
+Bitcoin vs Gmail Address Creation
 =================================

 To review public and private keys in Bitcoin, let’s compare them with